-- Using alternative methods of recording such as an adult scribing, the use of ICT, the use of writing slopes. - The use of coloured paper for working and overlays for reading. - Small group or 1:1 support for some focussed intervention activities, both in and out of the classroom. - Giving children extra visual aids such as visual timetables and checklists - Providing pre-learning and consolidation time to ensure children grasp and embed new concepts. - Different seating positions for engagement and focus. - Calming and fidget aids such as fidget toys, wobble cushions, wobble chairs and weighted blankets. - Attending Sensory Circuits every morning to prepare them for the day ahead. - Opportunities for movement and brain breaks - Individual reward systems. - Individualised learning objectives and outcomes where necessary, based on the small steps needed for them to reach their potential. - More regular assessments of their smaller steps of learning and progress. - Special arrangements when taking tests or being assessed e.g. rest breaks.
+- Using alternative methods of recording such as an adult scribing, the use of ICT, the use of writing slopes. - The use of coloured paper for working and overlays for reading. - Small group or 1:1 support for some focussed intervention activities, both in and out of the classroom. - Giving children extra visual aids such as visual timetables and checklists - Providing pre-learning and consolidation time to ensure children grasp and embed new concepts. - Scaffolding children will have their own toolkits of supports and prompts that they can use independently /with adult help to support their learning - Different seating positions for engagement and focus. - Calming and fidget aids such as fidget toys, wobble cushions, wobble chairs and weighted blankets. - Attending Sensory Circuits every morning to prepare them for the day ahead. - Opportunities for movement and brain breaks - Individual reward systems. - Individualised learning objectives and outcomes where necessary, based on the small steps needed for them to reach their potential. - More regular assessments of their smaller steps of learning and progress. - Special arrangements when taking tests or being assessed e.g. rest breaks.